LidkeLab/microscopes-seqsr/SEQ SR working procedure.md

 ## Startup Procedure

 1. **Turn ON the Power for Stepper Motor Controller**
-   - Locate the power switch at the back of the three-channel bench-top stepper motor controller and turn it on.
+   - Turn ON the power switch of the three-channel bench top stepper motor controller.
+The switch is located at the back.

 2. **Power ON the Camera**
-   - Use the power switch on the rear face of the camera to turn it on.
+   - Power ON the camera using the power switch on the rear face of the camera.

 3. **Power ON the 647nm Laser Control Module**
-   - Use the front-face power switch to turn on the laser control module.
+   - Power ON the 647nm laser control module.
+The power switch is located on the front face.
    - **Important**: Do not turn the ‘key’ to ‘Laser ON’ at this stage.
 This will be done after loading the sample and closing the box.

 4. **Open Thorlabs Kinesis Software**